DreamingRaven/Word-Association/README.md

 For Team:

-	I’m aware that for some members, that they may not be familiar with gits or GitHub, Im here if you need help with anything.
+	I’m aware that for some members, that they may not be familiar with git or GitHub, Im here if you need help with anything.

 	Please also remember